 Improved sense of wellbeing

-Health and safety training must ensure workers can operate in the workplace in a safe manner.
-It should include:
+Health and safety (H&S) training must benefit the safety of workers in the workplace.
+Training should include:

-the health and safety responsibilities of the board and early learning services and their workers
+knowing the H&S responsibilities of the board, early learning services and all staff

 risk identification and management